gutenbergtools/gutenbergsite/site/policy/collection_development.md

 over many years, have selected and digitized a variety of written and other works.
 The collection continues to grow, as new works are submitted.

-## What types of works are accepted?
+## What types of works are eligible?

-Project Gutenberg only accepts donations of eBooks (i.e., written works) that are in the public domain in the United States.
-Typically, new submissions to Project Gutenberg are digitized versions of books that were published long ago, and for which US copyright has expired.
+Project Gutenberg only accepts donations of eBooks (i.e., written works) that are not currently protected by copyright in the United States.
+Such works are in the public domain.
+New Project Gutenberg eBooks are typically digitized versions of books that were published long ago, and for which any US copyright has expired.

 Collection development focuses on literature and other written works that have enduring value for readers.
 Selections are made by volunteers with diverse interests, and essentially all eligible